Amazon’s Second Prime Day Starts October 11—Here’s Everything to Know

 What early Amazon Prime Day deals can you shop now?

 Exact deal details are still unknown for the Amazon Prime Early Access Sale 2022.
-That being said, while the October Prime Day-like event is two weeks away, there are already deals available on Amazon’s site, including fashion, tech,
+That being said, while the October Prime Day-like event starts tomorrow, there are already deals available on Amazon’s site, including fashion, tech,

 home, Amazon devices, and more.
 Ahead, shop Amazon's best early Prime Day deals currently available.